Health and Safety

 Do not run the headjoint under water as it may saturate and eventually shrink the headjoint cork.

-Bocals should be cleaned every month with a bocal brush, mild soap solution, and running
+Bocals should be cleaned every month with a bocal brush, mild soap solution, and running water.

 English Horn bocals can be cleaned with a pipe cleaner, mild soap solution, and running water.
 Be careful not to scratch the inside of the bocal with the exposed wire ends of the pipe cleaner.